Osun Gov Adeleke Snubs APC After Leaving PDP, Officially Announces New Party

 Main reason governor Fubara defected to APC from PDP emerges in a video

-Earlier in December, Adeleke formally resigned his membership of the Peoples Democratic Party (PDP).
+Earlier in December, Adeleke formally resigned as a member of the Peoples Democratic Party (PDP).

 Read also